Individual savings account: Junior ISAs

 Unlike an adult ISA a child can only hold a total of one cash ISA and one stocks and shares ISA, including for all money from past years, but transfers of these two accounts can be carried out between providers as for adult accounts.
 Up to the full JISA limit can be used for any combination of cash and stocks and shares ISA subscriptions.
 An additional adult cash ISA can be held between 16 and 18.
 In the year in which a child becomes 18 the full adult and child ISA limits can both be used.
 Unlike adult ISAs a JISA allows transfers from the S&S form to the cash form.

 Each child ISA has a single registered contact, a person with parental responsibility.
 From age 16 a child can register to be their own contact and this registration cannot normally be reversed.
 Except in that case and adoptive parents registering, the previous registered contact will be contacted to obtain their consent to a change of contact.

+British ISA

+A British ISA was announced by the government in its Spring Budget 2024 with an annual allowance of £5,000 to be used only towards investment in UK companies.
+It is expected that the £5,000 annual subscription will be in addition to the current £20,000 ISA allowance.
+The aim of the British ISA is to encourage investment in UK companies, so a number of bespoke rules may be created which will differentiate it from current ISAs, including on transfers and holding cash.

+The government launched a consultation on how a British ISA will work, lasting until June 2024.
+It is not expected to be available until 2025.